 How do I know which number callers are trying to reach?

-Business phone apps like OpenPhone make it easy to differentiate business calls from personal calls.
-The call screen for your VoIP number will look different from the one for your built-in phone app.
 Plus, you’ll still see a name displayed for business contacts saved on your VoIP address book.
-You won’t risk answering your professional phone calls with a “Yo, what’s up?” or some other unprofessional greeting.
+That way, you don’t risk answering your professional phone calls with a “Yo, what’s up?” or some other unprofessional greeting.

 OpenPhone will also display text that says “OpenPhone Audio” alongside the OpenPhone app icon for your VoIP calls.
 If you have multiple phone numbers in your OpenPhone account, you can also add a name and emoji to each inbox to keep on top of which number your callers are attempting to reach. 🔥